Department of Political Science

 Training for Public Service

 The undergraduate major in political science provides a sound foundation for professional master's programs in public administration such as that offered at this university and many other universities.
 For students planning to enter public service, regardless of undergraduate major, the following courses are recommended consistent with other college requirements: ECON 101; ENGL 300; POLI 100, 150; PSYC 101, and courses in statistics or quantitative research methods, such as POLI 209 or 281.

-The Shepard Jones Undergraduate Award in International Relations is given to an undergraduate student at UNCChapel Hill for the best essay in international relations (any field and broadly defined).
+The Shepard Jones Undergraduate Award in International Relations is given to an undergraduate student for the best essay in international relations (any field and broadly defined).

 The L. Richardson Preyer Award for Excellence in Political Science is given to a senior judged by a committee of the faculty to have the most distinguished record of scholarship in political science and service to the community.

 The Terry Sanford Award for Excellence is given to the undergraduate student judged to have written the best political science honors thesis.

 Courses in political science often include a research component, and students may engage in directed research under the supervision of a faculty advisor.
 The honors program provides political science majors the opportunity to pursue an independent research project over a two-semester period, culminating in a senior thesis.

 Graduate School and Career Opportunities